artalar/reatom/docs/src/pages/general/what-is-state-manager.md

 Changing data or moving from one state to another cannot be absolutely instantaneous and requires performing a number of steps in which an error may occur, which will lead us to a dilemma - what to do with changes from already completed steps?
 This is a complex and debatable question that may have different answers in different systems, but the basic best practice developed in database design is the [ACID](https://en.wikipedia.org/wiki/ACID) concept, which promotes the guarantee of the atomicity of the system, which was mentioned above and means avoiding an inconsistent state (its partial update).
 More precisely, inconsistent data [can live](https://clojure.org/reference/transients) only in a short-term transaction, which, upon completion, must either save all the accumulated data completely and guaranteed, or, if an error occurs in the process, do not apply new changes at all.

 Someone will say that discarding all changes is not consistent with modular systems, where a drop in one module should not affect other modules.
 This is true from the point of view of the overall operation of the application, but not from the point of view of the transaction of any particular process, and they (transactions) are just like that.
-I.e. each transaction is a container of some kind of logical operation, perhaps a business process, which, if it affects different modules of the system, does it, obviously, for reasons of the links between these modules that need to be taken into account or, whatever they fall into the transaction, described in some other way, outside of the main reactive the context of the status manager.
+I.e. each transaction is a container of some kind of logical operation, perhaps a business process, which, if it affects different modules of the system, does it, obviously, for reasons of the links between these modules that need to be taken into account or, whatever they fall into the transaction, described in some other way, outside of the main reactive context of the status manager.

 ## State management

 So, what is state manager?
-It is a library for storing and processing data with reactive interface, it could expose special APIs for certain domain, have some cache invalidation strategies and it should helps to prevent [glitches](https://en.wikipedia.org/wiki/Reactive_programming#Glitches) and grant data consistency.
+It is a library for storing and processing data with reactive interface.
+It could expose special APIs for certain domain, have some cache invalidation strategies and should help to prevent [glitches](https://en.wikipedia.org/wiki/Reactive_programming#Glitches) and grant data consistency.